jhsu802701/rails_from_scratch_rails5/02-basic_scripts.md

 # heroku create
 # In your browser, visit your assigned URL.
 # heroku rename <name>
 # In your browser, visit your new URL.
+You will see the initial Heroku splash screen.

-# FIND OUT WHICH HEROKU PROJECT YOU ARE CURRENTLY CONFIGURED TO PUSH TO
+# FIND OUT WHICH HEROKU PROJECT YOU ARE CURRENTLY CONFIGURED TO PUSH TO:

 # git remote -v

-# SET THE NAME OF THE HEROKU REPOSITORY
+# SET THE NAME OF THE HEROKU REPOSITORY:
 # (necessary when you git clone this project or switch from one Heroku project to another):

 # HEROKU_NAME='<name>'